lixitrixi/lixitrixi.github.io/_collections/_projects/arpeggio.md

 featured: true
 tags: backend personal python
 ---
-Arpeggio is an automated Discord user account ("bot") that plays audio tracks and music in voice channels.
-It was my first larger project that I saw through to completion, and was also my first introduction to talking with other developers online.
+Arpeggio was a custom Discord music bot and my first large-scale personal project that I carried through to completion.
+It played audio tracks in voice channels and supported playback from YouTube, SoundCloud, and Spotify.
+More than just a technical milestone, Arpeggio also marked my first experience engaging with other developers online.

-My first version of Arpeggio was a few files that I copied to and ran on a GCP machine.
-It taught me a lot about Python libraries as well as how web servers actually work.
-I then moved it to the web server that hosted my website and continuously updated and maintained it, seeing it grow from a handful of Discord servers with my friends to <b>52</b> servers today!
-It supports SoundCloud and Spotify as well as YouTube playback.

 <img src="/assets/img/arpy.png">
 <figcaption>A demonstration of Apreggio's functionality: joining, playback, and track queueing</figcaption>

+The initial version was a simple set of Python scripts deployed to a Google Cloud VM, which helped me understand how Python libraries and web servers worked in practice.
+Later, I migrated the project to the same web server that hosted my personal website, where I actively maintained and improved it.
+Over time, Arpeggio expanded from a few friends’ servers to over 50 active Discord servers.

-Although Arpeggio is no longer online, the project taught me a lot about effective project management and the technical side of the Internet.
-Seeing all of my friends use it regularly like they would a more popular music bot was very rewarding and whet my appetite for online projects.
+Though Arpeggio is no longer running, it was a formative project that taught me valuable lessons in project management, server deployment, and real-world API integration.
+Seeing friends regularly use it as they would a mainstream music bot made the effort deeply rewarding and sparked my long-term interest in building networked applications.